-In 2019 there have been many advances in wearable electrocardiograms (ECG and EKG).
+There have been many advances in wearable electrocardiograms (ECG and EKG) in 2019.
 The sensitivity and autonomy of these tools has improved a lot, but the future is an electronic tattoo that stays on our skin and continuously transmits data about our heart.

 Researchers at the University of Texas have developed a very thin, elastic and light one to attach directly to the heart.
 Once activated, this sort of "smart sticker" can transmit heart rate data instantly, following us throughout the day.